 How is your personal information handled on our websites?

 Our website may contain links to third-party websites.
-Care Your Way is not responsible for the content or privacy practices employed by websites that are linked from our website.
+ESP Healthcare is not responsible for the content or privacy practices employed by websites that are linked from our website.

 How can you make a complaint about the handling of your personal information?